guardian/aws-pen-test-form/README.md

 profile to choose which account to use (just as you would when using the AWS CLI tool).
 More info is available in the
 [AWS CLI documentation](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+Note that the credentials attached to this profile will need permission to perform `autoscaling:DescribeAutoScalingGroups` and `ec2:DescribeInstances` actions.

 The second argument is the AWS region to use when checking for AS groups and instances.
 This defaults to eu-west-1 for our (The